Fortahr/cppu/README.md

 # CPPUtilities
-Header-only library that offers cross platform tools and more usable functions to develop programs and games.
+Header-only library that offers cross platform tools and more useful functions to develop programs and games.
 Crossplatform C++ library (c++17)

 ## Garbage collected containers with smart pointers: